 - Employer Success Stories

-Shirley was approved to start training in March 2010, but as a mother of a Marine, she delayed her training start date so she would have the opportunity to travel to South Carolina to spend time with her son before his deployment.
+Shirley was approved to start training in March 2010, but as a mother of a Marine, she delayed her training start date to travel to South Carolina and spend time with her son before his deployment.
 She took that trip with no regrets.
-Along with DBI, Michigan Works worked with Shirley to adjust her start date to October 2010.
+Along with DBI, Michigan Works! worked with Shirley to adjust her start date to October 2010.

-Shirley successfully completed the training and was hired at a Southgate Internal Medicine office in December 2011 and left with great praise in May 2012 to work at Henry Ford Wyandotte Hospital on the sixth floor as a Unit Secretary.
+Shirley successfully completed the training and was hired at a Southgate Internal Medicine in December 2011.
+She left with great praise in May 2012 to work at Henry Ford Wyandotte Hospital on the sixth floor as a Unit Secretary.
 The very manager at Wyandotte Hospital that told her back in 2007 that she needed some medical background actually hired her in 2012.
 He was reminded of his life-changing advice when Shirley went for the interview.

 Shirley will soon be celebrating her first anniversary at Henry Ford Wyandotte Hospital and could not be happier, stating, “I really believe that I would still be unemployed if not for Southgate Michigan Works!.”